DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/error_tracking.md

 npx @datadog/datadog-ci dsyms upload ./build/ios/archive/Runner.xcarchive/dSYMs
 ```

-**Note**: To configure the tool using the EU endpoint, set the `DATADOG_SITE` environment variable to `datadoghq.eu`.
+To configure the tool using an EU endpoint, set the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 To override the full URL for the intake endpoint, define the `DATADOG_DSYM_INTAKE_URL` environment variable.

 ## Manually upload Android ProGuard mapping files to Datadog

 If you are using the `--obfuscate` parameter on Android builds, and you wish to deobfuscate your traces, you need to upload your ProGuard mapping file to Datadog.
-The [Gradle plugin for the Datadog Android SDK][1] supports uploading your mapping file directly to Datadog.
+The [Datadog Android SDK Gradle plugin][5] supports uploading your mapping file directly to Datadog.

 You can configure the plugin by adding the following lines to your `./android/app/build.gradle` file: